 - Hiking Pants (Women’s / Men’s) – If you plan on doing any hiking while you’re in Tofino, make sure to pack a pair or two of hiking pants.
 You want pants that are comfortable and will protect your legs from scratches (and bugs!).
 You can often find good hiking pants at a second-hand store, but if you want something that’s designed for outdoor activities, Fjällräven trousers (Women’s / Men’s) are a great choice.
 While not fully waterproof, Fjällräven pants are water-resistant due to a Greenland wax coating that you can reapply as needed.
 You’ll be able to go out in light rain without getting soaked!
 They also have lots of pockets and reinforced fabric for improved durability.

 - Shorts (Women’s / Men’s) – If you’re visiting Tofino in the summer, make sure to bring shorts (Women’s / Men’s)!
 It can get pretty hot in the summer and you’ll be spending a lot of time on the beach.
-These quick-dry shorts from Columbia are perfect for any outdoor activity.
 Alternatively, bring a pair of boardshorts (Women’s / Men’s) that doubles as casual shorts.

 - Sunglasses (Women’s / Men’s) – The sun is very bright in Tofino, and you want to protect your eyes!
 We like Costa Del Mar sunglasses (Women’s / Men’s) because they’re designed for people who spend a lot of time outdoors.
 They have 100% polarized lenses that reduce glare and provide UV protection.
 As a bonus, they look good too!